-Healing Through Policy: Creating Pathways to Racial Justice
+Healing Through Policy: Creating Pathways to Racial Justice (OLD)

 HEALING THROUGH POLICY WORKS TO CREATE PRAGMATIC AND ACHIEVABLE, YET ASPIRATIONAL AND INNOVATIVE, POLICIES AND PRACTICES THAT CAN ADVANCE LOCAL HEALTH AND RACIAL EQUITY PRIORITIES AND NEEDS.

 Across the country, there is growing acknowledgment of the impact of racism on the health of individuals and communities.
 Through resolutions, executive orders, and other mechanisms, local leaders are declaring racism a public health crisis and committing to addressing systemic health and racial inequities.
 However, local leaders grapple with determining which policies and practices are most needed to move from commitment to action and how to best use policy to effect meaningful change toward health, racial equity, and justice.

 Established in November 2020, Healing through Policy: Creating Pathways to Racial Justice is an initiative of the de Beaumont Foundation, the American Public Health Association, and the National Collaborative for Health Equity.
 The initiative will identify a suite of racial equity policies and practices that can be implemented at the local level to promote racial healing and address social inequities.
 Ultimately, this effort will offer local leaders a pragmatic and achievable, yet aspirational and innovative, set of policies

 APPLYING THE TRUTH, RACIAL HEALING, AND TRANSFORMATION FRAMEWORK